kubesphere/website/content/en/docs/quick-start/enable-pluggable-components.md

 ### **Installing on Linux**

-When you install KubeSphere on multi-node Linux, you need to create a configuration file, which lists all KubeSphere components.
+When you implement multi-node installation of KubeSphere on Linux, you need to create a configuration file, which lists all KubeSphere components.

 1. In the tutorial of [Installing KubeSphere on Linux](../../installing-on-linux/introduction/multioverview/), you create a default file **config-sample.yaml**.
 Modify the file by executing the following command: